btompkins/CodeBetter.Com-Wordpress/wp-content/plugins/sexybookmarks/readme.txt

 * Credit goes to [Magnus Th&ouml;rnblad](http://www.th&ouml;rnblad.se) for translating to Swedish
 * Credit goes to [Kerem Erkan](http://keremerkan.net) for updating the Turkish translation
 * Credit goes to [Nick Mouratidis](http://www.kepik.gr) for translating to Greek
-* Credit goes to [Manuel In&aacute;cio](http://minacio.com/blog) for translation to Portuguese
+* Credit goes to [Manuel In&aacute;cio](http://minacio.com/blog) for translating to Portuguese
-* Credit goes to [Barukar](http://www.classinoiva.com.br) for translation to Portuguese (Brazil)
+* Credit goes to [Barukar](http://www.classinoiva.com.br) for translating to Portuguese (Brazil)

-= Thanks =
-* Thanks to [Saidmade Labs](http://labs.saidmade.com/) for the original plugin core
-* Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/) for the original "Function Icon Set"
-* Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
-* Thanks to [Yuri Gribov](http://wp-ru.ru) for origianl i18n help.
-* Thanks to [Crey Design](http://creydesign.com) for the new background image.
+* Credit goes to [Alexander Ovsov](http://www.webhostinggeeks.com) for translating to Belarusian
-* Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
-* Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
-* Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
-* Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
-* Thanks to [Norman Yung](http://www.robotwithaheart.com/) for previous development help
+* Credit goes to Bartosz Chojnacki for translating to Polish
+* Credit goes to Joan Jordi Berdullas Segura for translating to Catalan
-* Thanks to [Gautam Gupta](http://gaut.am/) for previous development help
+* Credit goes to [Nikolay Nikolov](http://statiiki.com/) for translating to Bulgarian
-* Thanks to [Kerem Erkan](http://keremerkan.net) for the Dynamic Sprite Generator
+* Credit goes to [Nata Strazda](http://www.webhostinghub.com/) for translating to Lithuanian

 == Screenshots ==

-1. A quick preview of the final outcome (excess hidden)
+1. Sexy Share Buttons - A quick preview of the final outcome (excess hidden)
-2. Another preview of the final outcome with excess networks displayed upon hover
+2. Sexy Share Buttons - Another preview of the final outcome with excess networks displayed upon hover
-3. A preview of the admin panel associated with the plugin
+3. Classic Share Buttons - Classic Bookmarks offer a clean-cut and professional look for your blog
+4. Recommendations - Drive pageviews and increase time on site with this related content widget
+5. Top Bar - Drive more shares to your content with this additional call-to-action
+6. An 100% integrated and customizable approach - It all comes together nicely in one place!

 == Installation ==

 1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu
-3. Open the plugin settings page Settings -> SexyBookmarks
+3. Open the plugin settings page Settings -> Shareaholic
 4. Adjust settings to your liking
 4. Enjoy!